VenkeyBoda/Modules_TF/Azure/README.md

    * vnet and subnet group using vnet folder

 ## Create a network security group and security group rules
-   * sg and sg rules using security-group folder
+   * nsg and nsg rules using security-group folder

+## create a public ip address
+   * public ip address using public_ip folder